 Landlords in the state can also charge a security deposit and late fees, with deductions as necessary.
 They must, however, pay the security deposit back to the tenant within 45 days.

-Landlords also can evict a tenant ten days after not paying rent, making the difficult task of dealing with delinquent tenants a little easier.
+Landlords can also evict a tenant ten days after not paying rent, making dealing with delinquent tenants a little easier.

-Benefits for Real Estate Investors: A state that implements laws in favor of their landlords makes managing a rental home or several properties easier, especially if they live remotely.
+Benefits for Real Estate Investors: A state that implements laws in favor of its landlords makes managing a rental home or several properties easier, especially if they live remotely.